airyhq/airy/docs/websocket.md

 ### Unread count

-`/queue/unread-count/update`
+`/queue/unread-count`

-Payloads coming into this queue notify the subscribed user of the unread message count for the given conversation, at a given point in time.
-Clients should update the conversation's unread count only if the timestamp in the payload is _after_ the timestamp of the last recorded count.
+Incoming payloads notify connected clients of the unread message count for a specific conversation at the time of delivery.
+Clients should keep track of the latest time the unread count for a specific conversation was updated and update the value only for a more recent count.

-**Payload**
+**Sample Payload**

 ```json5
 {